 The mom voice, or dad voice to be fair, is one you’re probably familiar with.
-This is also known as command voice (military/law enforcement), the take no shit voice and what I call my non-negotiable voice.
-It slices right through the Gordian Knot of any indecisiveness or confusion as to what’s expected to happen right this minute.
+Even if you’re not a parent you were probably on the receiving end of it at some point in your childhood.
+This voice is also known as command voice (military/law enforcement), the take no shit voice, the absolutely you will obey voice and what I call my non-negotiable voice.
+It slices right through the Gordian Knot of any indecisiveness, wiffle waffling or confusion as to what’s expected to happen right this minute.

 Can you think of times you’ve used it or heard it?
 You’ve probably heard police officers or school teachers use it.
 Hopefully, this doesn’t bring back bad memories of when you were arrested that one time for fighting in a Ft.
 Worth, Texas bar!
-Also, don’t try to use non-negotiable voice on cats, it’s a waste of breath.
+Side note, don’t try to use non-negotiable voice on cats, it’s a waste of breath but it will work on dogs, teenagers, blocking yourself from hearing dead people and believe it or not, your own mind.

-The thing is non-negotiable voice is not really about the tone, inflection, cadence or ability to project volume.
-Anybody can be loud to get attention.
-Ask any toddler how to bring a room to full stop and they’ll tell you, “Oh that’s easy!
-Scream like your ass is on fire while you throw whatever’s in your hand across the room, that generally does it.”
-No, there’s an energy to using this voice that comes from a sense of will, of claiming the ground you stand on and taking no guff from anyone.
-It’s not aggressive, it’s confident, it owns the right you have to speak your needs, desires and to define the terms of your area.
-In terms of chakras, a solid root connected to the Earth is required for standing your ground with energetically firm powerful legs.
-Then the solar plexus chakra in conjunction with the throat chakra opens the ability to deliver the Sacred “No” and have it honored immediately.
+There’s an energy to using this voice that comes from a place deep in your belly.
+The Hara point, the sacral chakra and if your policies and procedures manual in the solar plexus is carrying a story that you’re not allowed to use this voice, you won’t.
+It comes from a sense of will, of claiming the ground you stand on and taking no guff from anyone.
+It’s not aggressive, it’s confident.
+It’s not squeaky, squealy, whiny or strident.
+It’s powerful.
+Using it means owning the right you have to speak your needs, desires and to define the terms of your area.
+In terms of chakras again, a solid root connected to the Earth is required for standing your ground with energetically firm powerful legs.
+Then the rest fall into line with the wisdom of the Heart to flow from the throat chakra the Sacred “No” and have it honored immediately.
 This may mean you’ll have to unwind some stories that say it’s not ok for you to act powerfully or define your terms in life so be prepared to listen for resistance and ask a lot of questions around it.

 I know that you know this feeling or energy of issuing an order at some point in your life and having it followed.
-Think about training a dog or riding a horse, an animal generally won’t Sit or Stay unless they sense you mean it.
-How about your personal deal breakers in relationships, the things you will not live with and are simply non-negotiable.
+Think about training a dog or riding a horse, an animal generally won’t Sit or Stay or Canter unless they sense you mean it.
+How about your personal deal breakers in relationships, the things you will not live with and are simply non-negotiable?
 Can you remember a time that someone was in the path of danger and you intervened with voice or action without even thinking about it?
 If you hate the outdoors imagine someone asking you to camp out for three days without showering, without the internet and with no music festival in sight.
-Think about the areas you feel totally ok saying a big, fat, hell no!
+Think about the areas you feel totally ok saying a big, fat, hell no to and no amount of cajoling would change your mind!
 That’s the energy I’m talking about.

 Now apply that energy to whatever it is you think you can’t do right now.
 If you think you can’t take five minutes for a meditation practice every single day what if it became non-negotiable?
-If you think you can’t start a blog, stop drinking that 3rd cup of coffee (or vodka depending on the time of day), get your colleagues to stop dumping their work on you, you’re wrong.
-You absolutely can and accessing this non-negotiable energy and transferring to where it lives in your now is the first step.
+If you think you can’t start a blog, stop drinking that 3rd cup of coffee (or vodka depending on how bad off you are), give up the Demon Sugar or get your colleagues to stop dumping their work on you, you’re wrong.
+You absolutely can and accessing this non-negotiable energy and practicing using it is the first step.

 This process isn’t easy but the payoff for owning your power and seeing how that transforms your entire life is worth it.
 Are you able to find your non-negotiable voice?
 Are you ready to own it?
-If you’d like support in this book a free discovery call with me and we can explore where to start setting you free.
+If you’d like support in this book a Clarity Session with me and we can explore where to start setting you free.